MicrosoftDocs/dynamics-365-project-operations/articles/actuals/actuals-overview.md

 Actuals represent the reviewed and approved financial and schedule progress on a project.
 They are created as a result of approval of time, expense, material usage entries, and journal entries and invoices.
 > Note
 > Actuals should not be edited or deleted from the system as this could tamper the financial integrity and any integration with other financial and accounting sytems.
-Project Operations provides for corrections of actuals by creating reversing and replacing actuals at various points in the business process lifecycle of your projects.
+Project Operations provides for the ability to edit actuals using reversing and replacing actuals at various points in the business process lifecycle of your projects.

 ## Record actuals based on project events

-Project Operations records the financial transactions that occur during a project.
-These transactions are recorded as actuals.
-Actuals are created at various events and the behavior varies depending on whether the project is a time-and-materials or fixed-price project, is in the presales stage, or is an internal project.
+Project Operations records the financial transactions that occur during a project engagement liefcycle as **Actuals**.
+The creation of Actuals at various events in the  lifecycle varies depending on whether the project engagement is using time-and-materials or fixed-price billing model, and whether it is in the presales stage, or an internal project.
-The pages below explain the impact on actuals table at various events for each of these different types:
+The pages below explain the impact on actuals table at various events for each of these different variations:

 - [Actuals on a Time and Materials Engagement](ActualsonTM.md)
 - [Actuals on a Fixed Price Engagement](ActualonFP.md)